codesport/admin-panel/README.md

 ---
 # About React
-React is a Javascript library created by Facebook.
+React is a JavaScript library created by Facebook.
 It is focused on User Interface (UI) rendering (i.e., the view component of the Model View Controller \[MVC\] design pattern).
 It was open-sourced to the developer community on [May 29, 2013](https://blog.risingstack.com/the-history-of-react-js-on-a-timeline#2013theyearofthebiglaunch).

-React uses JavasScript ES6 and its apps are often coded in [JSX](https://www.google.com/search?what+is+JSX?).
+React uses JavaScript ES6 and its apps are often coded in [JSX](https://www.google.com/search?what+is+JSX?).
 JSX allows the developer to combine HTML and JavaScript in the same line of code.

 ## React Coding Conventions
 In React, functional and class components are declared using `PascalCase` (i.e., **must** have a capital letter).
 Methods, functions within functional components, variables, and constants are declared using `camelCase` (i.e., first letter is lowercase).